 If, by the 10th of the month after the month you received an employee's report on tips, you do not have enough employee funds available to deduct the employee tax, you no longer have to collect it.
-Show any uncollected social security and Medicare taxes on Form W-2VI, W-2GU, W-2AS, or W-2CM and on Form 941-SS.
+Show these tips and any uncollected social security and Medicare taxes on Forms W-2VI, W-2GU, W-2AS, or W-2CM and on lines 6c, 6d, 7a, and 7b of Form 941-SS.
+Report an adjustment on line 9 of Form 941-SS for the uncollected social security and Medicare taxes.